 How to Tell if it is an Injury or Something More Serious

 You’ll also need to note whether it’s just one eye that is swollen or both eyes.
 If it’s just one, this could be due to your dog having a blocked tear duct.
-In this case, the swollen eye will need to be lanced for the fluid build-up to drain away.
+In this case, the swollen eye must be lanced for the fluid build-up to drain away.

 If both of your dog’s eyes are swollen, you’ll have to determine whether there is a difference between the two or not.
-If it’s just because one of them has been injured and is swollen, then you can start giving your pet some basic first aid at home to ease the pain and swelling.
+If it’s just because one of them has been injured and is swollen, you can give your pet some basic first aid at home to ease the pain and swelling.

 However, if both of their eyes are swollen and there isn’t a clear difference between them, this usually indicates an infection or something more serious is going on.
 You’ll need to take your dog to the vet as soon as possible since this is something that needs to be treated immediately.